johneastman/Circles/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+To run the tests in non-interactive mode, run `npm test -- --watchAll=false`.

 ### `npm run build`